amaldu/miscelaneous-notebooks/uber-analysis/PROJECT_WALKTROUGH.md

 - If I want to catch MORE cancellations (increase recall), I will end up catching more false alarms (precision)
 - If I want FEWER false alarms (increase precision), I will end up missing more cancellations (lower recall)

-I need to find the right balance—and that balance depends on the **net business costs** of each type of error.
+I need to find the right balance, and that balance depends on the **net business costs** of each type of error.

 **Calculations**